lsaffre/tryton-documentation/installation_configuration/quick_install.rst

   distribute Tryton.
 * :ref:`Install an official release <install-official-release>`.
-This is the best approach for users who want a stable version number and aren’t concerned about running a slightly older version of Django.
+This is the best approach for users who want a stable version number and aren’t concerned about running a slightly older version of Tryton.
 * :ref:`Install the latest development version <install-the-development-version>`.
   This is best for users who want the latest-and-greatest features and aren’t afraid of running brand-new code.